GSilviano/WorldCities/README.md

-# WorldCities
+# WorldCities App
-Is Progressive Web Application to manage countries and their cities, with Asp net core Identity for authentication and authorization.
+Is a Progressive Web Application to manage countries and their cities, with Asp net core Identity for authentication and authorization.

 Back-End: Web API using .Net Core and C#